jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<how to handle Exceptions (Errors): tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<Exception Handling in programs tests and solutions>`

 ----